iory/cameramodels/README.md

 pip install cameramodels
 ```

-If you would like to `open3d` conversion functions,
+If you would like to use `open3d` conversion functions,

 ```bash
 pip install cameramodels[all]